ernest-bruce/human-internet/humanity/humanity.md

 ![](_images/warren_on_big_tech.png)
 &nbsp;

-instead of *legislating* our way out of our data·privacy and data·security problems, we must *engineer* our way out of those problems, producing a more effective, permanent, and humane solutions
+instead of *legislating* our way out of our data·privacy and data·security problems, we must *engineer* our way out of these problems, developing robust, tamper-free, effective, permanent, and humane solutions
 · the legislative approach is a good one, and it should be pursued
-· but the engineering approach is better because it is actionable, testable, and can improve over time
+· but the engineering approach, building something better than fungible laws are regulations, is better because it is actionable, testable, and can improve over time

 a people-centric and people-driven ecosystem where human and nonhuman entities can operate privately, securely, and safely is the best alternative to the dominance and criminality of internet behemoths like Facebook
-· the **human·internet** is the network that gives you total control over your personal·data and the personal·information entities create from your data and your online and offline activities
+· the *human·internet* is the network that gives you total control over your personal·data and the personal·information entities create from your data and your online and offline activities
 · the ecosystem comprises many open and public computing platforms that provide alternatives to Amazon, Apple, Facebook, Google, Microsoft, Twitter, Uber, and many powerful yet unaccountable internet entities that give profit and dominance higher priority than human·rights, fairness, and justice, which is their legal mandate

-the human·internet protects personal·data from abandonment by entities focused on growth, exits, and pivots
+the human·internet protects personal·data from abandonment by entities focused on growth, pivots, and exits
 · by offering a common data·language, many data·processors can speak the same language when it comes to accessing and manipulating a personal data and information
 · through federated distributed·computing models, people have many options for storing their personal·data, which will no longer be hosted by the entities who trade on that data and amass it to become the go-to places for advertisers to present their content to people of their choosing
 · companies like Facebook use deceptive and illegal practices to obtain as much personal·data as possible to allow the surgical targeting of ads to people who use their “free” platforms to perform their human activities

-ecommerce companies like Amazon use their dominance to target and neutralize smaller businesses
+ecommerce companies like Amazon use their dominance to identify, target, and marginalize smaller businesses
 · by providing a platform for ecommerce and also being a participant in the platform, Amazon bullies its way to positions of dominance in any successful business area, while making it hard or impossible for the originators of those successful products to reap the benefits of their innovations
 · open ecommerce platforms that compete with Amazon’s platforms is how humanity neutralizes Amazon, regardless of any other legal approaches governments take to curb Amazons cancerous influence in our digital lives